aalpercem/rickandmorty/README.md

 # rickandmorty
-rick and morty app for educational purposes.
+Rick and morty app for educational purposes.

+Check out the videos in the issues to see how the app works.

 Known bugs to be fixed in the future